Alandroid/network-renormalization/README.md

 ## Introduction

-The code and files here contained are part of an undergraduate research project in the Complex Systems Group of the University of Campinas - Brazil, supported by a CNPQ-PIBIC scholarship [[1]](#1).
+The code and files here contained are part of an undergraduate research project in the Complex Systems Group of the University of Campinas - Brazil, supported by a SAE-PIBIC scholarship [[1]](#1).
 There is an ongoing update.

 ## Folders structure: